JohnCoatesOSS/Monolith/Readme.md

 ## License

-Monolith's license is found at [Monolith.framework/LICENSE.txt](//github.com/johncoates/Monolith/blob/master/Monolith.framework/LICENSE.txt).
+Monolith's license is found at [Monolith.framework/LICENSE.txt](//github.com/johncoates/Monolith/blob/master/MonolithStarterProject/Monolith.framework/LICENSE.txt).
 Basically you can use Monolith for free as long as your product is free.
-If you're selling a tweak, then 15% of your sales go to John Coates to fund the development of Monolith.
+If you're selling a tweak, then 15% of your sales go to fund the development of Monolith.

 ## Changelog